Everything I know about managing remote employees, I learned the hard way.

 2. The Challenge: Trusting Your Remote Employees

 After my California-to-Indiana experience, I shied away from managing remote employees altogether.
-Then, in the late ’00s, an opportunity presented itself to bring onto a project two guys into an important project I was leading.
-I suspected they’d be incredibly valuable to the team, but there was one big problem: they were based in Florida, and I wasn’t sure I could trust them to prioritize my R&D project over their other work.
+Then, in the late ’00s, I had an opportunity to bring two guys into an important project I was leading.
+I suspected they’d be incredibly valuable to the team, but there was one big problem.
+They were based in Florida, and I wasn’t sure I could trust them to prioritize my project over their other work.

 Despite my reluctance, I eventually relented and through intentional communication, we developed a close, productive, and long-lasting working relationship.
 This collaboration helped me reconsider the benefits of remote work, since it gave me the opportunity to work with the best people!
 It also highlighted a common issue managers experience with distributed teams: trust.